I change my blog name every few years to reflect my blogging interests!

 So, Who Am I?

-I am a Canadian blogger who has chosen to write under my childhood name, Margie (or Margy if that makes the ‘g’ a hard ‘g’ not the soft sound of ‘j’.)
+I am a Canadian blogger who has chosen to write under a variation of my childhood name – Margy.
 I have many other names – dearest, mother, grandma, aunt and probably the name my son-in-laws call me when I am out of hearing range…